CHGLongStone/just-core/docs/index.md

     - Simple configuration management for multiple environments
     - Configurable scripts to support the SLDC

-# The Break down:

 # Business by Design

-just-core is designed around the Enterprise Service Bus and Enterprise Architecture Requirements and is grounded in the Pareto Principle, "80% of the effects come from 20% of the causes" from both business and practical approaches.
+##### just-core is designed around the Enterprise Service Bus and Enterprise Architecture Requirements and is grounded in the Pareto Principle, "80% of the effects come from 20% of the causes" from both business and practical approaches.

 ##  Business: Focus on the 20%